Please enable JavaScript to view this site.

 <Class>

+Classify group points to the target class.
 Up to four classification buttons defined in the tool's Classification action settings.
 The button shows the name of the target class.

 Show location